UsabilityEngineering/ux-portfolio-KlefaffleWaffle/j01/README.md

 Once I realized I couldn’t move the cursor and that I can only move the clip in relation to the cursor, I was able to drag the clip to the left which allowed me to find the location I was looking for.
 This surprised me seeing how I’ve done video editing in a variety of programs and everyone I have used so far has had the user move the time cursor around the clips, not the other way around.
 This created a sense of bad
-**memorability** because my intuition of how to operate the software is confounded by programs with visually similar interfaces.
+**memorability**, meaning the process is hard to remember.
+This is because my intuition of how to operate the software is confounded by programs with visually similar interfaces.
 In addition to the specific example in this paper, I know I have tried to do this multiple times, and every time I forget how and I have to relearn it, which would be fine if the **learnability** was more intuitive.
-While trying to complete this task was not hard to learn, I did make mistakes in the process and sometimes my **mental model** was completely opposite of the **conceptual model**.
+While trying this process was not hard to learn, I did make mistakes in the process and sometimes my **mental model** was completely opposite of the **conceptual model**.
 This means the way I expected it to work was exactly opposite of the way it did work.